ga-dc/outcomes/roadmap/week03/readme.md

 But how do you promote your brand and talents?
 Don’t worry, we’ve got you covered!
 We will show you how to explain yourself and your talents in a compelling and interesting way so that your brand doesn’t get lost in translation.

+This will help you to establish your pitch when you are at the student spotlight, interviewing and networking!

 ## Format:

 Guest presenter Mike Gardner will take you through an interactive workshop to answer these questions.